 They signed Nick Swisher and Michael Bourn to four-year contracts.
-Swisher has always been an on-base machine that provides power.
+Swisher has always been an on-base machine who provides power.
 He is an Ohio native who played his college ball at Ohio State.
-Bourn was a Boras client that didn't have as many teams interested in him as they thought they would have.
+Bourn was a Boras client who didn't have as many teams interested in him as they had projected.
 He was available to Cleveland, in part, because the Twins traded Denard Span to the Nationals and Ben Revere to the Phillies.

 Mark Reynolds was a nice signing, for the season's first month, and Brett Myers was hurt most of the season.
 However, they got lucky with the minor league contracts of Scott Kazmir and Ryan Raburn.
 Jason Giambi provides value off of the bench.